-When the elevator dings open on the tenth floor of a high-rise in drab West Shinjuku, Tokyo, I don’t know quite what to expect.
+When the elevator dings open on the ninth floor of a high-rise in drab West Shinjuku, Tokyo, I don’t know quite what to expect.
 As the doors to the lift shut behind me, I find myself standing on a rickety outdoor staircase—solo—in the pitch black, fumbling for the handle to a heavy, lacquered wooden door.
 If this were a fairy tale, I think, I’d be in trouble.

 I’ve come in search of Ben Fiddich, the much-ballyhooed bar from Hiroyasu Kayama, a star Tokyo bartender who has been heralded worldwide.
 Since 2013, Kayama’s fascination with the way the natural world—plants, spices, fruits—and liquor dance together has led him to break apart and rebuild spirits and liqueurs from the ground up (amaro and Campari, to name a couple) using herbs that he grows on his family farm on the outskirts of Tokyo.